Kat632/watchyouwant/README.md

 ### Main colours

 The overall design of the **Watch You Want?** website takes inspiration from [United Colours of Benetton](https://gb.benetton.com/) and [Swatch](https://www.swatch.com/).
 I wanted a simple, clean site with a 1980s vibe and neon colours.
-I felt that this would help to differentiate the site from the ones mentioned below.
+I felt that this would help to differentiate the site from the ones mentioned below. in [Inspirations]  - NEED LINK!

 This conrast grid shows how all the colours fit together.
 Further information about my design inspiration can be found in [this section](#tutorials-and-inspiration). - LINK DOESN'T GO ANYWHERE